 1. During open enrollment in the Spring of the preceding school year, parents shall submit applications for assignment or transfer, ranking each magnet school, middle school or high school.
 All applications shall be given equal consideration if submitted within the open enrollment period.

 2. All in-district students, including newly admitted in-district students and indistrict students seeking transfer, shall be assigned to a magnet school, middle school or high school.
 A lottery system shall be used for schools where the number of applicants listing that school as their first choice exceeds capacity.
 A lottery system will not be used to determine applicants’ second and third choices.
 The administration will use the list generated by a lottery to place students in the event that space becomes available prior to the start of school.

-3. Parents shall be notified of assignment and transfer decisions by the first Friday in May.
+3. Parents shall be notified of assignment and transfer decisions by the third Friday in April.

 4. Applications submitted after open enrollment for new students or transfers will be addressed in the order that they are received.
 The parent should understand that some magnet schools will already be at or over capacity at the completion of open enrollment.